 Using P-IMA to prioritize SPS Capacity Building options in Uganda

-COMESA and USAID/USDA worked with SPS stakeholders in Uganda to use the P-IMA framework in 2012.
+COMESA and USAID/USDA worked with SPS stakeholders in Uganda to use the P-IMA framework, based on the use of Multi Criteria Decision Analysis (MCDA) in 2012.
 Representatives of public and private sector stakeholders participated in a stakeholder workshop on 30 July to 1 August to agree on SPS capacity building options to be included in the analysis.
-National experts playing a leading role in the P-IMA work come from the Phytosanitary Services, the Ministry of Trade and the Uganda National Bureau of Standards.
+National experts who play a leading role in making and prioritizing SPS investments came from the Phytosanitary Services, the Ministry of Trade, Industry and Cooperatives, the Ministry of Agriculture, Animal Industry and Fisheries, and the Uganda National Bureau of Standards.